sdiehl/wiwinwlh/tutorial.md

--fdefer-type-errors                  Turn type errors into warnings -fwarn-missing-signatures            Warn about toplevel missing type signatures -fwarn-monomorphism-restriction      Warn when the monomorphism restriction is applied implicitly -fwarn-orphans                       Warn on orphan typeclass instances.
--fforce-recomp                       Force recompilation regardless of timestamp -fno-code                            Don't doing code generation, just parse and typecheck.
--fobject-code                        Don't doing code generation, just parse and typecheck.
+-fdefer-type-errors                  Turn type errors into warnings -fwarn-missing-signatures            Warn about toplevel missing type signatures -fwarn-monomorphism-restriction      Warn when the monomorphism restriction is applied implicitly -fwarn-orphans                       Warn on orphan typeclass instances -fforce-recomp                       Force recompilation regardless of timestamp -fno-code                            Don't doing code generation, just parse and typecheck -fobject-code                        Don't doing code generation, just parse and typecheck

 Like most compilers ``-Wall`` can be used to enable all warnings.
 Although some of the enabled warnings are somewhat overzealous like ``-fwarn-unused-do-bind``